 Founder and Director Kathy Quain, MME, MT-BC

 Kathy Quain is passionate about empowering lives through music and creating connections through group music-making.
 She studied at Northwestern University earning a Bachelors of Music in Piano Performance and completed her Masters of Music Education in Music Therapy at the University of Kansas.
 In the 1990's, she served as President of the the Western Region of NAMT (now American Music Therapy Association).
-Over the last decade, she has been active presenting at various conferences in the fields of Music Therapy, Music Education, Drum Facilitation and Alzheimer's.
-She serves as the Internship Director for Music for Therapy's Internship in affiliation with the Berklee College of Music and is a Guest Speaker at the University of the Pacific.
+She is active presenting at various conferences in the fields of Music Therapy, Music Education, Drum Facilitation and Alzheimer's.
+She serves as the Internship Director for Music for Therapy's Internship in affiliation with the Berklee College of Music and The University of Georgia and is a University Fieldwork Supervisor with the University of the Pacific.

 She is Board Certified with the Certification Board for Music Therapists and is an Orff-Schulwerk Music Specialist trained at the San Francisco International Orff Course.
 A Remo-Endorsed Health Rhythms and Drum Circle Facilitator, she has served as a mentor at various trainings.
 She is also trained in Technology of Participation communication strategies available through the Institute of Cultural Affairs.
 As Founder and Director of Music for Therapy, Kathy oversees programs in the Greater San Francisco Bay Area and also provides direct Music Therapy services.